mig82/visualizer-and-git/README.md

     # NPM dependencies folder when for apps using Cordova.
 Apparently only needed when not using a global Cordova installation.
     node_modules

+    # Cordova plugins and platforms directories can be ignored as with any Cordova project.
+    web/cordova/plugins
+    web/cordova/platforms

 ## Removing Noise